-Prof. Professor Khagram most recently led the establishment of the cross-sectoral Global Partnership for Sustainable Development Data and International Open Data Charter.
+Sanjeev most recently led the establishment of the cross-sectoral Global Partnership for Sustainable Development Data and International Open Data Charter.
 He also previously founded and was the architect of the multi-stakeholder Global Initiative for Fiscal Transparency (GIFT).
-Dr. Khagram was selected as a Young Global Leader of the World Economic Forum and authored UN Secretary General Ban Ki Moon’s Report on the Impacts of the Global Economic Crisis in 2009.
-He was dean of the Desmond Tutu Peace Centre, Foundation and Trust from 2003-2005, and he was Senior Policy and Strategy Director at the World Commission on Dams where he was the lead writer of the Commission’s widely acclaimed Final Report from 1998-2000.
-Prof. Khagram also founded and led Innovations for Scaling Impact – a global enterprise from 2007-2012.
+Sanjeev was selected as a Young Global Leader of the World Economic Forum and authored UN Secretary General Ban Ki Moon’s Report on the Impacts of the Global Economic Crisis in 2009.
+He was dean of the Desmond Tutu Peace Centre, Foundation and Trust from 2003 to 2005, and he was Senior Policy and Strategy Director at the World Commission on Dams where he was the lead writer of the Commission’s widely acclaimed Final Report from 1998 to 2000.
+Sanjeev also founded and led Innovations for Scaling Impact, a global enterprise, from 2007 to 2012.

-Dr. Khagram was the John Parke Young Professor of Global Political Economy, Diplomacy and World Affairs at Occidental College from 2012–18.
+Sanjeev was the John Parke Young Professor of Global Political Economy, Diplomacy and World Affairs at Occidental College from 2012 to 2018.
 He was previously a Professor and the Founding Director of the Center for International Development at the University of Washington.
-From 2008–10, he held the Wyss Visiting Professorship at the Harvard Business School.
-Khagram was an Associate (and Assistant) Professor at Harvard University’s JFK School of Government and Visiting Professor at Stanford University’s Institute of International Studies between 1998–2005.
+From 2008 to 2010, he held the Wyss Visiting Professorship at the Harvard Business School.
+Sanjeev was an Associate (and Assistant) Professor at Harvard University’s Kennedy School of Government and Visiting Professor at Stanford University’s Institute of International Studies between 1998 and 2005.
 He has also taught in numerous universities around the world including the Monterrey Institute of Technology (Mexico), Tata Institute of Social Sciences (India), Lee Kwan Yew School of Public Policy (Singapore), University of Cape Town (South Africa), University of Rio de Janeiro (Brazil), and Central European University (Hungary).